Roelzz/A2A-Fabric-MCS-lab/README.md

 #### Publishing the Agent

-23. Generate the agent description using this meta-prompt:
+23. Generate the agent description using this meta-prompt inside the test pane of your Fabric Agent

 ```
 Meta-Prompt: Generate Agent Description